 Mining digital currencies, such as Bitcoin (BTC), Ethereum (ETH), Litecoin, or Monero requires a sizable initial investment and may be less rewarding for new network participants.
 Moreover, with the arrival of data centers that are using specialized ASIC devices, the process of mining is becoming less and less efficient for retail miners.
+This is especially true for Bitcoin miners who, because of the nature of the Proof-of-work algorithm, the mining difficulty becomes higher and higher.

-In this guide, we’ll tell you all about how cloud mining works and present you with the most popular cloud mining methods and cloud mining service providers.
+Keep reading to find out the most popular cloud mining methods and cloud mining service providers.
 You’ll also get the inside scoop on both the advantages and disadvantages of this type of crypto mining.

-Cloud mining is a way of mining cryptocurrency using third-party mining hardware that you have access to remotely, via the internet.
+Cloud mining operation is a way of mining cryptocurrency using third-party mining hardware that you have access to remotely, via the internet.
 This type of cloud mining hardware, especially the one for Bitcoin mining, can be found in data centers specialized for this purpose.

 With cloud mining, you’re renting computing power without installing or directly running the mining software and hardware.
 This type of mining is useful if you don’t have enough resources for regular crypto mining because you can rent mining equipment from a third-party cloud provider.